anjackson/anjackson.github.io/_drafts/blog-ideas.md

 layout: post
 ---

+Crawler Description
+Seeds
+Scope
+CANDIDATE CHAIN - scoping and quotas
+FETCH CHAIN - includes extractors
+DISPOSITION CHAIN - includes deduplication, updates frontier with found links etc Sheets - e.g. allowing configuration to be tweaked for certain hosts.
+Various lifecycle, checkpointing, logging, reporting, stats, monitors, etc.

-About legacy of Shannont and Turing and the active living theory of digital preservation that underpins everything we do.
+About legacy of Shannon and Turing and the active living theory of digital preservation that underpins everything we do.

 The bits
 in the chips